ironscar/unreal-engine-dev-starter/docs/rigging.md

     - Then we can Mirror the bones to the other side if its a symmetric model by
         - drag select one side of the bones only
         - use Shift click to select the bones connected to the central ones in case they didn't get selected before
-        - right click > Symmetrize
+        - `Right click > Symmetrize`
         - This will also update the names to have `_r` from `_l`
         - The positions of the entire selection can be off sometimes so fix that while all are still selected
-        - Then select the bones connected to the central ones and check Connected in Bone Properties > Relations
+        - Then select the bones connected to the central ones and check `Connected` in `Bone Properties > Relations`
     - If asymmetric, then we will have to create the bones ourselves

 ---